-Although its corporate headquarters hasn't made an official announcement, in recent months the CEO of Fiat SpA and the Chrysler Group LLC has talked up natural gas vehicles (NGV) as his choice for the kind of clean-fuel vehicles his company eventually plans to introduce in North America.
+Although its corporate headquarters hasn’t made an official announcement, the CEO of Fiat SpA and the Chrysler Group LLC in recent months has talked up natural gas vehicles (NGV) as his choice for the kind of clean-fuel vehicles his company eventually plans to introduce in North America.

 Even without the official word, comments by CEO Sergio Marchionne dating back to an auto industry meeting in Michigan in June indicate that the Fiat boss is bullish on natural gas, a fuel used extensively in his cars in Europe, according to a spokesperson for Washington, DC-based Natural Gas Vehicles for America (NGVA).